Publication type: Journal Articles

 COVID-19 and Women’s Nutrition Security: Panel Data Evidence from Rural India

-Abstract In response to the COVID-19 pandemic, India implemented a stringent nationwide lockdown.
+Abstract Read a policy brief based on this study.
+In response to the COVID-19 pandemic, India implemented a stringent nationwide lockdown.
 Although food value chains and allied activities were exempted from the lockdown, there were widespread disruptions in food access and availability.
-Using two-panel datasets, we distinguish the pandemic’s impact on non-staples versus...
+Using two-panel datasets,...

 Farmer Research Networks Enable Community-Based Mycotoxin Management in Rural Indian Villages